Oriyn/Resume/README.md

     - Hosting/assisting with store events
     - Go to nook guy.

-- Best Buy 2016 - Current
+- Best Buy 2016 - 2017
  - Worked as PC sales rep, Selling Apple/Windows products.
  - Responsibilities also included
    - Downstocking my department
     - Selling GeekSquad protection
     - Answering customers tech questions

+- Geek Squad 2017 - Current
+ - Working as a CA (Consultation Agent) at Geek Squad in Brentwood.
+   - Diagnosing problems to give detailed notes to the Repair Agents.
+   - Performing quick fixes over the counter for our clients.
+   - Running and performing functionality checks on TVs, Computers, and all other sorts of tech products.

 ##Technology Experience

-  Technology has been a great passion of mine for about the last 4 years.
+  Technology has been a great passion of mine for about the last 6 years.
 I build PCs for myself, my friends, and my family.
   I also am usually the go to guy for tech problems.
 I have repaired many laptops, phones, and tablets.
 I also will spend a lot of my freetime keeping up to date on the latest PC parts.

 ##Education
 - Graduated from Epic Christian Academy with Diploma
-- 3.5 GPA
+- 3.8 GPA
-- Currently attending STLCC - Wildwood
+- Currently attending STLCC - Computer Science Major
+- Current GPA 3.2